alertflex/altprobe/README.md

 Alertflex project is a cybersecurity solution for automation, continuous monitoring, orchestration, threat detection and response.
 Alertflex works as a Security Event Manager with SOAR capabilities and designed for use in Hybrid IT infrastructure (on-premises and cloud-based).

-The project provides a single pane of view for more than 20 security products (mostly free open-source software), requires fewer system resources compared with similar products, supports different types of platforms: Windows, Linux, Docker, Kubernetes, Amazon AWS.

 ![](https://github.com/alertflex/altprobe/blob/master/img/dashboard.png)

 For working inside a distributed environment of Hybrid IT, the solution consists of separate software components Collector, Controller, Management Console.